-Ticks are blood sucking parasites that are just as bad for your reptile as they are for people.
-They can pass on quite a number of terrible diseases to your reptile.
+Reptile Ticks are blood sucking parasites that are just as bad for your reptile as they are for people.
+They could give your reptile quite a number of terrible diseases.
 Depending on what the ticks carry, or if left untreated, they can cause your reptile to die.

 Symptoms of Reptile Ticks